daadhaymour/daadhaymour/README.md

 ୨ৎ I'm Daad Haymour, a third year student in Software and Mechatronics at the University of Calgary

-୨ৎ My interests in tech at the moment range from App/web development, AI/ML, and Cybersecurity
+୨ৎ Currently learning more about: App/web development, AI/ML, and Cybersecurity

+୨ৎ Skills:
+Languages: Java, C, C++, Python, Javascript
+Web Development: HTML,CSS, REACT, Next.js, tailwindcss
+Data management: MySql

 <!--
 **daadhaymour/daadhaymour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.